 Going into his third season, the hype for Bateman was at an all-time high.
 Then the Big Ten announced it would not be playing college football in the fall, and Bateman decided to opt-out of the 2020 season to prepare for the NFL Draft.
 It seemed as though a final year from Bateman would be stripped from us.
 That is, until the Big Ten decided to reverse course and give Bateman the chance to play one more year.

 After awaiting a decision from the conference, Bateman announced that he would be eligible to play this year and change his number from 13 to 0 – a change fueled by the desire to make a statement against the racial inequality displayed across the country.

 Making a change off the field, producing despite difficulties on the field

 Bateman said this about his number change: “I feel like I have a platform that I was blessed with, and I can use to spread positive change.
 There’s zero tolerance for racism here in Minnesota.
 There should be zero tolerance in the United States and in the world when it comes to racism.
 I feel like I could use my jersey number for positive change.”

-Bateman should have a dominant season this year, which will only solidify his standing as a first-round prospect.
-However, given the perceived strength of the 2021 NFL WR class, it’s hard to predict just how high the NFL will value Bateman.
-The most likely scenario seems to be a selection somewhere between picks 15-28, where teams like the Cleveland Browns, Baltimore Ravens, and Green Bay Packers could all look to improve their receiving corps.
+Despite the difficulties of the 2020 season, Rashod Bateman is still a first-round 2021 NFL Draft prospect.
+Given the perceived strength of the 2021 NFL WR class, it’s hard to predict just how high the NFL will value Bateman.
+However, he should be considered as the front-runner for the WR4 spot.
+The most likely scenario seems to be a selection somewhere between picks 15-28.
+Thus, teams like the Washington Football Team, Chicago Bears, Baltimore Ravens, and Green Bay Packers, could all look to Bateman to improve their receiving corps.